 Today, for the modern buyer, this has all changed.
 Now, around 67 per cent of the journey takes place online, where the customer is in control.

 We expect to receive personalised care and information on our schedule.
 This new journey is largely in the hands of the customers through the first few stages – it’s the job of the brand to just supply the information and be ready to meet the customer where they are.

 This strategy is called ‘inbound marketing’, and is focused on attracting customers through relevant and helpful content and adding value at every stage in your customer’s buying journey.
 With inbound marketing, potential customers find you through channels like blogs, search engines, and social media.

 Because, we know that people don’t impulse buy anymore.
 They do research.
 They ask for recommendations, they visit websites, they check their social media, all before the brand has any idea that they want to buy.
 So, instead of a linear buyer journey, it’s a messy and chaotic buyer journey with multiple touch-points happening over weeks and months, even years.

-In fact, a recent case study by Google and data research company Luth Research found that one car buying journey by a woman named Stacey included over 900 digital touch points – 71% of which occurred on a mobile device.
+In fact, a case study by Google and data research company Luth Research found that one car buying journey by a woman named Stacey included over 900 digital touch points – 71% of which occurred on a mobile device.
 Within that time, countless intent-driven micro-moments occurred when the consumer turned to her devices to answer a question or to address a need.
 The buyer explored 14 brands, conducted 139 Google searches, looked at 89 images, watched 14 YouTube videos, had 69 dealer interactions and 186 manufacturer interactions.